karstenspang/mockjdbc/README.md

 real driver could be
 [the H2 in-memory database](https://www.h2database.com/).

-The returned connections themselves can be wrappers controlled by a program, that can cause e.g. `Connection.createStatement()` to fail on the second attempt.
-The returned statements again can be wrappers around `Statement` controlled by a program, etc.
+The returned connections themselves can be wrapped with a program, that can cause e.g. `Connection.createStatement()` to fail on the second attempt.
+The returned statements again can be wrapped, etc.

-Wrappers exist for all interfaces in `java.sql` for which this is meaningful, i.e. except `Driver`, `DriverNotification`, and `Wrapper`.
+Wraps exist for all interfaces in `java.sql` for which this is meaningful, i.e. except `Driver`, `DriverNotification`, and `Wrapper`.

 ## Java and JDBC versions
 For maximum usefullness,
-it was decided to build this with Java 8, and thus the wrappers implement only what is in JDBC 4.2.
-If used with java 9 and higher, new methods introduced in 4.3 will have their default implementation in the wrappers, even if the wrapped driver has overridden the default implementation.
-Likewise, no wrappers exist for new interfaces.
+it was decided to build this with Java 8, and thus the wraps implement only what is in JDBC 4.2.
+If used with java 9 and higher, new methods introduced in 4.3 will have their default implementation in the wraps, even if the wrapped driver has overridden the default implementation.
+Likewise, no wraps exist for new interfaces.

 ## Dependency information